MrKarol/Coursera_JHopkins_DS_MOD3project/README.md

 output: word_document
 ---

-The objective of the project is to create a tidy.csv data set based on the raw data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The objective of the project is to create a tidy.txt data set based on the raw data collected from the accelerometers from the Samsung Galaxy S smartphone.

 To fulfil the project's requirements, the R script has been developed: run_analysis.R, which purpose was to collect, transform and tidy raw data.
-The final results were saved in the tidy.csv file.
+The final results were saved in the tidy.txt file.

 Raw data used by run_analysis.R has been downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and extracted to "UCI HAR Dataset" folder.

-The following source files from the "UCI HAR Dataset" folder were used by run_analysis.R to produce tidy.csv:
+The following source files from the "UCI HAR Dataset" folder were used by run_analysis.R to produce tidy.txt:

 * UCI HAR Dataset/activity_labels.txt - an activity's user friendly desciption of a given activity id
 * UCI HAR Dataset/features.txt - list of all features (variables in X_train.txt, X_test.txt).
 The label of the column Nth of the X_train.txt/X_test.txt can be found in the row N of features.txt.